 Kingsborough Community College, Brooklyn’s only community college, combines the best of what a campus can offer.
 Its tranquil seaside location provides a perfect setting for reflective academic pursuits, yet its active engagement in the community provides students with exciting opportunities to become productive participants in a growing and vital borough.

-Kingsborough was recently named one of the top four community colleges in the country by the Aspen Institute College Excellence Program.
+In 2013, Kingsborough was named one of the top community colleges in the country by the Aspen Institute College Excellence Program.
 The college has gained national recognition for the large number of associate’s degrees it confers, the high percentage of graduates who continue their studies, and its innovative programs that attract over 40,000 students a year in credit, non-credit, workforce development, and community service programs.

 Kingsborough serves a widely diverse student population and consistently ranks among the leading community colleges in the country in associate degrees awarded to minority students.
 Approximately 70% of Kingsborough’s students are enrolled in a liberal arts or science degree program; the rest pursue degrees in more specialized, career-oriented programs such as business, communications, criminal justice, culinary arts, nursing and allied health careers, information technology, journalism, maritime technology, tourism and hospitality, and the visual arts.
 The college also maintains one of the most comprehensive adult and continuing education programs in New York City.